Have you been confused by coffee roast levels recently? Have you noticed how some coffee tastes different compared to others?

 Due to their popularity amongst the French and the Italians, thus the often-European names for the dark roast.

 Common Names are: French Roast, Italian Roast, Espresso Roast

 There are considerable differences between the four major types of coffee roasts.
 Regardless of the roast type, roasting coffee is as much of an art as science, and different flavors will come out depending on the roasting process applied.

-In this guide, we explained the characteristics of the various roast types, and now you are ready to pick a bag of beans, order a cup of coffee with confidence.
+In this guide, we explained the characteristics of the various roast types.
+Now you can easily pick a bag of cool beans, and order a cup of your favorite roast with confidence.

 Our recommendation is to sample and brew a pot of each roast and see what you like more.
 Remember, if you are stuck with one type of roast, you can always try something new.
 You can even try roasting coffee from the comfort of your own home.
 You never know what might become your new favorite coffee roast.